Three Nursing Balms for New Mothers

-Combine these in a glass jar or pitcher and set in a pan half filled with water, until melted together, then pour into containers.
+Combine these in a glass jar or pitcher and set in a pan half filled with water, until melted together.
+Stir several times as it cools, then spoon or pour into containers.
 (See Violet Leaf Balm post for further details, if needed.)

 Now, for my favorite, but slightly more complex recipe, you’ll need:

 - 3 tablespoons of olive oil infused with plantain and/or violet leaf (see Violet Leaf Balm post for further information on infusing herbal oils.)

 - 1 tablespoon jojoba oil